 Cub Cadet with Mulching Blade Kit – After

 The Cub Cadet Mulching Plug prevents leaves from escaping out of the side chute, instead it keeps the leaf (and grass) clippings inside the mower deck and re-cuts them until they fly out.
-I did a little modification to the plug as recommended by reviewers on the Home Depot website.
+I did a little modification to the plug as recommended by reviewers.
 I’ll show you these easy but important modification at the bottom of this page.

 The Cub Cadet Mulching Blade kit does a great job.
 It doesn’t make every little bit vanish, but it chops the leaves up good so they’ll quickly biodegrade.
 It kind of reminded me of fish food.
 You know, the flake type fish food – that’s what it looks like once you run over the leaves with your mulcher.